Hiv and aids

 HIV prevention and treatment

-1,7 million people became infected with HIV in 2016, a drop to 2015, when there were 2,1 newly infected.
-Nowadays we are able to employ better means of prevention and improved strategies than ten years ago, including condoms, sex education, male circumcision and preventive treatment.
 However, with nearly 5,000 new infections each day the number remains high.
-New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a vaginal microbicide ring, which should protect women from HIV, and a preventive Aids vaccine.
+UNAIDS therefore speaks of a 'prevention crisis', given the pace at which new infections are prevented, which is far too slow.
+New and more effective means of prevention remain a necessity in order to scale back the epidemic on a permanent basis, which is why the international community is conducting research into other means of prevention such as a preventive HIV vaccine.

 HIV has become a chronic disease since the introduction of HIV medication, at least for those with access to medication.
-The number of people with access to HIV medication is rising, with 19,5 million receiving treatment in 2016.
-In low and middle income countries, however, only half of people with HIV requiring medication have access to life saving Aids inhibitors.
-Cheaper HIV medication and healthcare system improvements are needed to guarantee access to HIV medication.
+The number of people with access to HIV medication is rising, with 21 million receiving treatment in 2017.
+In low and middle income countries, however, only half of people with HIV requiring medication have access to life saving treatment.
+Cheaper HIV medication, healthcare system improvements and tackling stigma and discrimination are needed to guarantee access to HIV medication.

 HIV and human rights